QuentinRa/blog.quentinra.dev/info/html/forms/post-get.md

 using a contact form, login, logout, ...
 You are changing the state of the server so you **MUST** use POST.

-If you are making a search bar, or a profile page changing according to the selected user then you should use **GET** since you are only changing what you get in your browser.
+If you are making a search bar or a profile page changing according to the selected user then you should use **GET** since you are only changing what you get in your browser.